Honey Creek Puppies

 Our puppies are born in our home, and are handled from the very beginning.
 We help the mamas with the delivery as much as needed, but try not to interfere any more than necessary.
 Our mama dogs are our babies, and most of them would like to deliver the puppies while sitting on our laps if possible!

 We try to make everything as calm and peaceful for the mamas as we can.
 While they are laboring, and until the puppies are three weeks old, each mom has their own room where they can deliver and nurse the puppies in peace and away from the other dogs.
-In these rooms, we are able to control the temperature to make sure that the puppies are always comfortable, and (laugh if you must) we are able to have low-lighting, peaceful music, and occasionally some dog-friendly oils in a diffuser).
+In these rooms, we are able to control the temperature to make sure that the puppies are always comfortable, and (laugh if you must) we are able to have low-lighting, peaceful music, and occasionally some dog-friendly oils in a diffuser.
 Once the puppies are three weeks old, they often start sharing rooms and helping each other with the puppies.
-The moms will nurse any puppies, not just their own.
+Many of our mamas will nurse any puppies, not just their own.
 They just love babies!

 When the puppies are three days old, we take them to the veterinarian for the first time, for a puppy exam and to have their dewclaws removed.
 During the first week, we divide the puppies into two or three groups, with each group sleeping in its own box on a heating pad.
 We give the puppies to their mothers for feeding and care, but then they go back into the boxes with the heating pads, to keep them safe from accidentally being laid on by over-exhausted mamas.
 During this time, we often supplement with bottle-feeding a home-made goats' milk formula, in order to take some of the burden off of the mothers.
 All of the puppies are marked with a yarn collar at birth, replaced by a leather collar once they move into the whelping box.
 This helps us to keep track of which puppies are gaining weight the fastest, and the slowest, and determine who might need supplemental feeding.